Looking for the best tankless water heater? You’ve come to the right place.

 - The Pros and Cons of Switching to a Tankless Water Heater

-What Is a Tankless Water Heater And How Does it Work?
+What Is it And How Does it Work?

 Tankless water heaters (also known as demand water heaters) began in europe and have made their way to the states over the last few years.
-Unlike the traditional water heaters, they are instantaneous water heaters that heat water directly without the use of a storage tank.
+Unlike the traditional ones, they are instantaneous water heaters that heat water directly without the use of a storage tank.

 Tankless heaters operate only when there is a demand for hot water.
 When a tap is turned on, the cold water travels through a pipe into the unit.
 A device called the “heat exchanger” gets activated by the incoming water flow.
 This device’s main purpose is to transfer heat from one source to another.
 You’ll find in your air conditioner, refrigerator and car radiator.
 In the case of water heaters, it transfers heat generated by electric coils or a gas-fired burner to the water that comes out of your faucet.